Politics leaves me lonely

 ..As far as the mass of the people go, the extraordinary swings of opinion which occur nowadays, the emotions which can be turned on and off like a tap, are the result of newspaper and radio hypnosis.
 In the intelligentsia I should say they result rather from money and mere physical safety.
 At a given moment they may be ‘pro-war’ or ‘anti-war’, but in either case they have no realistic picture of war in their minds.
 When they enthused over the Spanish war they knew, of course, that people were being killed and that to be killed is unpleasant, but they did feel that for a soldier in the Spanish Republican army the experience of war was somehow not degrading.
 Somehow the latrines stank less, discipline was less irksome.

-I’ve noticed something like this too, in the USA, during the last 20 years.
-My various friends in progressive movements can espouse one set of slogans in one year and another set 10 years later.
+In less extreme form, I’ve noticed something like this too, in the USA, during the last 20 years.
+My various friends in progressive movements can espouse one set of slogans in one year and another set of slogans 10 years later.
 Of course, most of the times the big swings do not occur within any one particular individual, but rather, they occur in a group, as different types of people are made prominent by changing external circumstances.
-There is nothing wrong with changing one’s slogans to keep them relevant to the changing political scene, but some of the changes suggest dramatic changes in underlying principles, and so they suggest that the underlying principles suggested by yesterday’s slogans were in fact loosely held or perhaps unthinkingly held.
+There is nothing wrong with changing one’s slogans to keep them relevant to the changing political scene, but some of the changes suggest dramatic changes in underlying principles, and so they suggest that the underlying principles (suggested by yesterday’s slogans) were in fact loosely held or perhaps unthinkingly held.

 I am surprised by what I’ve been thinking this last year or two.
 For the sake of seeing some consistent movement in progressive politics, I’ve come round to the opinion that militancy on the Left is perhaps a useful thing.
 Not a good thing, but at least useful.
 These thoughts seem almost old fashioned.
 Militancy and discipline on the Left are concepts from the 1930s, they seem out of place in 2010.
 And yet, I can imagine them allowing for more progress than what has been normal for the last 50 years.
 I’ve recently become a believer that a trained and militant cadre would do a lot to help advance progressive causes in the USA.
 All the flaws and failures of this approach are well known to me – the in-fighting, the obscene factionalism, the constant lying and back-stabbing.
 I’ve seen a little of that with my own eyes, and I’ve read a lot about that stuff in history books.
 All the same, what are the alternatives?
-I’ve seen progressive movements try to take a relaxed and casual approach to politics all my life, and those movements have met with nothing but defeat.
+I’ve seen progressive movements try to take a relaxed and casual approach to politics all my life, and those movements have not been enough to defeat the overall conservatism of the era.

 Source